 I don’t know how true it is, but I almost always practiced laying with my legs elevated above my stomach to allow gravity to help aid the process.
 In my desperate moments, I would have been willing to try just about anything to get pregnant at the time.

 I still hadn’t resolved that medical assistance was the answer, though.
 So, I would have loved if Stork OTC had been available at the time.
 The Stork OTC is a cervical cap device that garners nearly the same success rates in achieving pregnancy as more expensive IUI procedures.
-The best part is, it’s an at-home device which could save you money and the headache of fertility treatments in a doctor’s office.
+The best part is, it’s an at-home device that could save you money and the headache of fertility treatments in a doctor’s office.

 There are no prescriptions or medical devices, so you can still leave the medical staff out of your fertility business for a little while longer!